 There are three ways of getting citations into your EndNote library: manually entering the information, using EndNote to search databases and adding those search results to the library, and searching databases directly where you can export those search results to EndNote.

 EndNote provides connection files to search some databases directly, with search results automatically added to your EndNote library.
 Freely accessible databases like Medline/Pubmed work seamlessly whether you are using the campus network or not.
 Some subscription-based databases like Web of Science will allow searching and importing article citations, but do not provide access to the full text of the articles when you are not using the campus network.
-In many cases, connecting to the campus network through the VPN will provide more complete access to these databases' contents.
-Finally, some databases require a password to search their contents through EndNote; when we have access to such passwords, they will either be posted on the pages linked below or can be requested through Ask a Librarian.

 The university has a site license for the EndNote product and makes it available to all Virginia Tech faculty, staff, and students.